 PureSoJo is a new and innovative project that involves purifying recycled water to meet and exceed drinking water standards.
 It will be a pilot project used to demonstrate advanced water purification technology that may be part of the answer to long-term water supply needs.

 As part of long-term planning for water supply, the City is pursuing this water purification demonstration project to determine if water recycling can and should be part of the City’s future water supply.
 A water purification demonstration project in Utah will serve to educate water agencies, water customers and the general public on a valuable resource that is currently not being utilized.
-Viable water purification projects are happening in the United States, including Texas, Florida, Arizona and California.
+Viable water purification projects are happening in the United States, including Texas, Florida, Arizona, Colorado and California.

 Planning for additional water supplies to meet growing demands should include an analysis of all water sources available to the City.
 The purification of recycled water will be necessary in the western United States, including Utah, to meet water demands for growing populations and the trend of decreased water supply.

 Current technology allows recycled water to be cleaned and made into a source of safe, reliable, and pure drinking water.
 A cost-effective, multi-step, ozone/bio-filtration-based treatment process has been tested in Florida and has consistently shown to be pure, clean water, meeting and even exceeding drinking water standards.
 The City is currently partnering with Carollo Engineering to ensure the right technology is used and operated appropriately to accomplish the goals of the project.
 Carollo Engineering and their professionals are leaders in water purification.

 The City has been working closely with the State of Utah Division of Drinking Water and Division of Water Quality on this project.
 A special permit has been issued by the State Division of Drinking Water for the City to operate this project and purify the recycled water.
 The City will work closely with State officials, including sharing water sample test data for treated water.